 The Network’s purpose and structure are explained in the OSCE Network Statutes.
 The Network’s Steering Committee and a Network Coordinator are elected for a two-year term.

-Assistant Professor at the Institute of International Relations, Department of Political Science and International Studies, University of Warsaw
+Professor at the Department of Political and International Studies, University of Cambridge

-The 2020-2022 Network Coordinator is Cornelius Friesendorf.
+The 2020-2021 Network Coordinator was Cornelius Friesendorf.
 Friesendorf also served as Network Coordinator from February 2018 to February 2020.
 Christian Nünlist served as Co-Coordinator until March 2019.
 The Network had previously been coordinated by Wolfgang Zellner.

 Head of the Centre for OSCE Research (CORE), Institute for Peace Research and Security Policy at the University of Hamburg (IFSH)

 Professor of International Security, Institute for Conflict, Cooperation and Security, Department of Political Science and International Studies at the University of Birmingham, England, UK